feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/getting_started.md

 ![Circuits](../UI/GenericResources/ButtonIcons/architecture.png) ![Inputs](../UI/GenericResources/ButtonIcons/input.png) ![Outputs](../UI/GenericResources/ButtonIcons/output.png) ![Connectivity Rules](../UI/GenericResources/ButtonIcons/neuron.png)

-- **Circuit Builder and Brain Monitor tab bars:** Circuits, Interconnect Areas, and Memory Areas, in that order.
+- **Circuit Builder and Brain Monitor tab bars:** Shown only while the pointer is on that tab.
+Circuits, Interconnect Areas, and Memory Areas, in that order.
 The whole tab bar is two UI sizes smaller than the root bar.
 Hover a title to open its list. **+** creates one.
 Choosing an entry moves the view to it.
 A tab opened on the main circuit also shows Inputs and Outputs.
 There is no Elements menu and no separate list icon.
 - **Add Circuit** (the Circuits **+**) includes Create New, packaged genomes or connectomes such as Logic AND and Logic OR, and Classifier.
 Classifier is an integrated circuit, marked by a gold IC chip on the top-right of its image.
 See [Integrated Circuits](integrated_circuits.md).

 ### Right Section (Tools)